sambeau/space-awesome/docs/redo.md

 - consider sprite sheets
 - a few text tools (e.g. centre)
 - a tiny maths library (e.g draw circle point/distance/collision)
+- colliders are always an array (or use Array.isArray())
+- colliders are a sub-entity with updater and draw function for debug
+- entities all have a debug function to draw text beside them